Amazon quickens push into tough local services market

 | SAN FRANCISCO

-After at least two years of study, Amazon is ramping up efforts to offer repair, installation and other services online, tackling a fragmented but potentially rich U.S. market that may be worth an estimated $400 billion (£236.89 billion).
+After at least two years of study, Amazon is ramping up efforts to offer repair, installation and other services online, tackling a fragmented but potentially rich U.S. market that may be worth an estimated $400 billion.

 Amazon's experiment with services goes back to at least mid-2012 in its hometown of Seattle.
 It's now expanded the tests to New York and Los Angeles, six service providers who worked and talked with the company told Reuters.